by Nicolas Papernot and Ian Goodfellow

 Poisoning training sets

 The adversary may interfere with the integrity of the training process by making modifications to existing training data or inserting additional data in the existing training set.
 For example, suppose Professor Moriarty wishes to frame Sherlock Holmes for a crime.
-He may arrange for an unsuspected accomplish to give Sherlock Holmes a pair of very unique and ornate boots as a crime.
+He may arrange for an unsuspected accomplice to give Sherlock Holmes a pair of very unique and ornate boots.
 After Sherlock has worn these boots in the presence of the policemen he routinely assists, the policemen will learn to associate the unique boots with him.
 Professor Moriarty may then commit a crime while wearing a second copy of the same pair of boots, leaving behind tracks that will cause Holmes to fall under suspicion.

 In machine learning, the strategy followed by the adversary is to perturb training points in a way that increases the prediction error of the machine learning when it is used in production.
 For instance, this method was used to poison the training set of support vector machines: the convexity of the loss function used to measure their prediction error allows the adversary to find exactly the set of points that when perturbed will most harm the model’s performance at inference [BNL12].
 The problem of finding effective poisoning points remains open for more complex models, which don’t yield convex optimization problems, like deep neural networks.